 Note: indicators on the map are intended to show the cities in which there is an association of our institution; therefore the places shown are approximate

-The objective of the distance courses is to provide weekly classes to people in all corners of the world that aspire to know these teachings but do not have the physical means to attend our classes.
+The objective of the distance courses is to offer weekly classes to people from all corners of the world who aspire to know these type of teachings, but who do not have an association nearby in order to receive them in person (which would be recomendable).

 We offer our students two types of distance courses, completely free: